videoalchemy/JugglingMolecules/README.md

 ###OmiCron: Map Controls to SpiroLight:**
 - [] Button shuffles ratios for specified tier
-	- where on the circle is arm connected? (make that a perlin noise function where button down progresses through perlin noise for all variables.
+	- where on the circle is arm connected? (make that a Perlin Noise function where button down progresses through perlin noise for all variables.
 - [] First tier Red knobs control overall size of spiroLight, mass, and steering ability toward target.
 Mass gets bigger, slower it moves, the larger the circle, the larger the entire spiroLight  (as opposed to following closest point, which changes the size of spiroLight because of perspective being further away, but does not change the mass or the periods)
 - [] Knobs control Magnitude of all the vectors, while buttons control location within each variables range
 - [] Snap Button = Reverse Emitter Location from Tier 3 to Dancer.